Giovanni Giolitti: 1921 election and resignation

 When workers' occupation of factories increased the fear of a communist takeover and led the political establishment to tolerate the rise of the fascists of Benito Mussolini, Giolitti enjoyed the support of the fascist squadristi and did not try to stop their forceful takeovers of city and regional government or their violence against their political opponents.

-In 1921 Giolitti founded the National Blocs, an electoral list composed by his Liberals, the Italian Fasces of Combat led by Benito Mussolini, the Italian Nationalist Association led by Enrico Corradini, and other right-wing forces.
-Giolitti's aim was to stop the growth of the Italian Socialist Party.

-Giolitti called for new elections in May 1921, but his list obtained only 19.1% of votes and a total of 105 MPs.
-The disappointing results forced him to step down.
+In 1921, Giolitti founded the National Blocs, an electoral list composed by the Liberals, the Italian Fasces of Combat led by Mussolini, the Italian Nationalist Association led by Enrico Corradini, and other right-wing forces.
+Giolitti's aim was to stop the growth of the PSI.
+Giolitti called for new elections in May 1921; however, his list obtained only 19.1% of votes and a total of 105 MPs.
+The disappointing results of the 1921 Italian general election forced him to step down.